 Your daily values may be higher or lower depending on your calorie needs

-And now, we head to the wondrous benefits…
+So, this was about peaches nutritional value now, we head to the wondrous peach fruit benefits…

 1. Rich In Antioxidants

 There wouldn’t be a soul in this modern world who wouldn’t have heard of antioxidants.
 And peaches are replete with these.
 As per a Brazilian study, peaches could be great sources of antioxidants.
 They also contain chlorogenic acid, another potent antioxidant that has health-promoting advantages (1).

 Peaches also contain phenolic compounds, which, as per another study, contribute to the fruit’s antioxidant activity greater than vitamin C or carotenoids (2).

 Peaches are also rich in other antioxidants like lutein, zeaxanthin, and beta-cryptoxanthin – all of which play important roles in healthy aging and disease prevention (3).

 As per a report published by the Centers for Disease Control and Prevention, starting the day right goes a long way in helping one lose weight.
 One of the ways of doing that is to reduce the amount of cereal and make room for some fruits like peaches – this helps one feel full and consume fewer calories (4).

 Peaches are also good sources of fiber, and fiber, as we know, promotes satiety and contributes to weight loss (5).
 An American study states that including dietary fiber with fruits could be a critical step in curbing the obesity epidemic (6).
 In fact, something as simple as consuming 30 grams of fiber a day can contribute to weight loss in a big way.
 It also helps curb the other undesirables like high cholesterol, blood pressure, and blood sugar.
 Fiber intake has numerous other benefits too (7).